 All our TY courses are immersive demo & hands-on experiences.
-Our curriculum is designed for students coming from all cookery levels and includes a review and refinement of the fundamental aspects of working effectively in a professional kitchen including knife skills, organizational skills, and teamwork.
+Our curriculum is designed for students coming from all cookery levels and includes the fundamental aspects of working effectively in a professional kitchen including knife skills, organizational skills, and teamwork.
 These experiences are a fantastic way for students to focus on developing an incredibly empowering 'skill for life' in a safe and supportive environment under the expert tutelage of our talented chefs.

 NEW SAFETY MEASURES